microprediction/timemachines/README.md

 - State
     - The caller, not the callee, persists state from one invocation to the next
-    - The caller passes s={}} the first time, and the callee initializes state
+    - The caller passes s={} the first time, and the callee initializes state
     - State can be mutable for efficiency (e.g. it might be a long buffer) or not.
     - State should, ideally, be JSON-friendly.